Everything you need to know about flexible solar panels

 Most solar panels used today are made with silicon, which is the primary element in beach sand.
 The two types of solar cells on the market are polycrystalline and monocrystalline.

 With both, the cells are made by cutting wafers of silicon out of a block.
-The cells are wired together, usually in groups of 60 or 72 cells, to make a panel.
+The cells are wired together to make a panel.

-The individual wafers are thick enough that they aren’t flexible.
+In a conventional panel, the individual wafers are thick and not flexible.
 But it turns out that if you cut the wafers thin enough, they become fairly flexible while retaining their photovoltaic properties.

 Plus, these cells can be made of the same silicon as conventional panels, including high efficiency monocrystalline, gaining the benefit of economies of scale.
 For example, SunPower uses their Maxeon cells in both conventional rigid solar panels as well as their line of flexible panels.